 For more than 80 years, we have proudly served our community.
 To date, we have given over one million dollars and nearly as many hours of service to the underserved in our area.
 You can visit Our History to learn even more.
 We are proud to partner with other non-profits in our community through our projects, Community Partners program, and grants program.

 Last year, we awarded $17,000 in community grants and completed 2,294 volunteer hours—including work with Girl Scout Troop #1495 (a grant-funded outreach troop) and the Boys and Girls Club.
 Members also led 13 skills trainings and organized many social events to foster community.

+The JLC provides members with opportunities to invest in the Charlottesville community by volunteering with our partner organizations, including learning from their leaders and other JLC members.

 What is your commitment to equity?